 If you want to avoid some of the out-of-pocket costs that come with the federal Medicare program, consider enrolling in a Medicare Supplement plan in Oregon when you’re eligible for Social Security benefits.
 These plans are designed to extend your Medicare benefits while easing the stress of copayments, coinsurance, excess charges, and deductibles.

-1. Best for full coverage: Medicare Plan F
+1. Best Comprehensive Coverage: Medicare Plan F

 - If you want your Medicare benefits to feel more like the private insurance you had before retirement, Plan F is a great option.